Abundance for 3-folds with non-trivial Albanese maps in positive characteristic: Preliminaries

 \subsection{Minimal model theory of 3-folds}

-The following theorem includes some results of minimal model theory of 3-folds in positive characteristic from \cite{Bir16, BW14, HX15, Xu15, Ta15b}, which will be used in the sequel. \begin{thm} Assume $\mathrm{char}~k =p >5$.
+The following theorem includes some recent results of minimal model theory for 3-folds in positive characteristic. \begin{thm} Assume $\mathrm{char}~k =p >5$.
 Let $(X,B)$ be a $\mathbb{Q}$-factorial projective pair of dimension three and $f: X\rightarrow Y$ a projective surjective morphism.

 (1) If either $(X, B)$ is klt and $K_X+B$ is pseudo-effective over $Y$, or $(X, B)$ is lc and $K_X+B$ has a weak Zariski decomposition over $Y$, then $(X,B)$ has a log minimal model over $Y$.

 (2) If $(X, B)$ is dlt and $K_X+B$ is not pseudo-effective over $Y$, then $(X,B)$ has a Mori fibre space over $Y$.